Help Yourself (band): Paul Burton

 Paul Burton joined Deke Leonard's Iceberg after playing on the first album.
 He toured Republic of Ireland with them.
 He left after that tour and worked for Manticore Records (Emerson, Lake & Palmer), running their rehearsal studio in Fulham Broadway.
 He worked as a tour manager for Baker Gurvitz Army (Ginger Baker, Burton and Adrian Gurvitz) until January 1975.
 Having been newly married, he took a job as a chauffeur and ended up running a UK subsidiary of a Swiss electronics company as managing director for more than 25 years.
-He retired in 2007 and now living in Devon with his second wife.
+He retired in 2007 and lived in Devon with his second wife.
+Burton died on 12 July 2023.

-Sean Tyla

-After Ducks Deluxe, Sean Tyla formed the Tyla Gang, which made three albums and which both Treece and Whaley played with at various times.
-In 1981 he worked with Joan Jett and then formed The Force, with Deke Leonard, who recorded one album, Forces First, but Tyla left after suddenly suffering stage fright.
-He re-formed Ducks Deluxe.
-Tyla died on 17 May 2020.

-Ernie Graham

-Ernie Graham formed pub rock group Clancy in 1971, which recorded two albums before they split in 1976.
-He gave up being a professional musician.
-Graham worked on the railways, including as a guard on the Venice-Simplon Orient Express, and was training to become a counsellor when he died in April 2001.